 Every student is required to have an email account accessible from the Internet.
 Email will be an essential means of communication between students and staff during the term.
-Students and staff will be assumed to have received email within 48 working hours, not including weekends.
+Students and staff will be assumed to have received email within 24 working hours, not including weekends.
+Students are responsible for properly maintaining their email accounts so as to avoid email from bouncing.
 Both students and staff may make use of the following email lists: